Novo Nordisk changes strategy in Germany, launches diabetes drug

-COPENHAGEN (Reuters) - Danish drugmaker Novo Nordisk, the world’s biggest insulin producer, said on Wednesday it had decided to launch its diabetes drug Tresiba in Germany on May 1 after seeing signs of a more favourable pricing situation there.
+COPENHAGEN, May 28 (Reuters) - Danish drugmaker Novo Nordisk , the world’s biggest insulin producer, said on Wednesday it had decided to launch its diabetes drug Tresiba in Germany on May 1 after seeing signs of a more favourable pricing situation there.

 Tresiba was approved in the European Union last year, but despite Germany being Europe’s biggest market Novo hesitated to market Tresiba because German authorities have been reluctant to support new and more expensive drugs.